 Switching my metaphor, I think of Robert and others with this skill as human wave pools, creating a ripple effect wherever they go.
 And more influence they exert, the higher and further the waves go.

 The measure of leadership cannot be found in the leader.
 It’s found in the impact the leader has on his or her followers.

 At the end of the day, leaders make a difference.
 They’re either instrumental in creating real and lasting change, or they’re not leaders.
 They’re just entertainers.

-Think about the extraordinary impact of Martin Luther King Jr. He took over Dexter Avenue Baptist Church in Montgomery Alabama in 1954.
+Think about the extraordinary impact of Martin Luther King Jr. He became pastor of The Dexter Avenue Baptist Church in Montgomery, Alabama, in 1954.
 In one decade he had turned the nation upside down.

 Throughout the 1950s and early ’60s, King mobilized activists, organized leaders, rallied supporters, and helped secure passage of the most sweeping civil rights legislation to date—not to mention changing countless hearts and minds.

 King had enormous impact on all of our lives.

 5. Authentic Leaders Exercise Integrity

 Not every leader is benevolent.
 We can all think of leaders in business, politics, or ministry that have insight, initiative, influence, and impact.
 But when we look at their lives and legacies, we can see something is still missing—something big.